Azure/azure-iot-sdk-csharp/iothub/service/src/ModernDotNet/DigitalTwin/API design.md

 ```

 *NOTE:
-- Should we also have sync APIs?
-Other track 1 clients don't have sync APIs.
 - The response header class names will need to be updated - `DigitalTwinGetDigitalTwinHeaders` -> `DigitalTwinGetHeaders`, `DigitalTwinUpdateDigitalTwinHeaders` -> `DigitalTwinUpdateHeaders` (they have different json properties).
 - We will provide a utility to create the json-patch for update operation - similar to what we have on ADT.
 - We cannot provide a basic digital twin type for the `GetAsync<T>` because the returned twin is almost completely defined by the model Id (the metadata field is embedded inside each property).